Technology in the Cataclysm

 In terms of civilian technology there are a handful of things that differ from our world.
 All of these are very rare and expensive.

-Prosthetic limbs available to civilians are not markedly above the level available on our Earth, but may be a bit more widespread using the same anti-infection technology employed by CBMs.
+Prosthetic limbs available to civilians are not markedly above the level available on our Earth.
 Note that the level available on our Earth has gotten quite impressive, so this is a pretty high bar.